Please wait while the search results are loading...

 Cloned animals, enabled through biotechnology, are of interest to the food and agriculture sectors.
 The U.S. Food and Drug Administration (FDA) declared food derived from cloned cows, pigs and goats to be safe for consumption, and animal growers in a handful of nations, including Argentina, are forging ahead with cloned food animals.
 In New Zealand, a tail-less genetically modified cow named Daisy was created that produces low-allergy milk that can be digested by children with milk allergies (numbering about 3% of all children in the developed world).

 Livestock production places significant demands on the environment.
 The United Nations (UN) reports that 30% of the world’s ice-free land mass is devoted to livestock, and that this livestock produces 14.5% of all greenhouse gas emissions.
 Beef, pork and poultry production requires large amounts of water and feed.
 Approximately 1 kilogram of live animal weight in the U.S. typically needs 10 kilograms of feed for beef, 5 kilograms for pork and 2.5 kilograms for poultry.
-As world population growth continues (expected by some analysts to rise from 8 billion in 2022 to as high as 10 billion in 2050), demand for meat (or meat substitutes), indeed all food production, with rise accordingly.
+As world population growth continues, demand for meat (or meat substitutes), indeed all food production, will rise accordingly.

 On the negative side, plant-based meat isn’t necessarily healthier than real meat.
 For example, some of faux meat products are high in sodium.
 Some faux meats have 40 or more ingredients, including chemicals such as titanium dioxide and methylcellulose.